hmrc/vat-service-guide/source/documentation/close-down.html.md

 weight: 5
 ---

-# Closedown
+# Close down

 Agent to client relationships can come to an end or agents can go out of business.

 <img src="figures/agent-closedown.png"
 alt="Agent closedown process diagram" border="1px"; style="width:520px;" />

-<a href="figures/agent-closedown.png" target="blank">Open the agent closedown process diagram in a new tab</a>
+<a href="figures/agent-closedown.png" target="blank">Open the agent close down process diagram in a new tab</a>

 1. [Agent unsubscribes client from MTD](#unsubscribe-client-from-vat-mtd)
 2. [Client breaks agent-client link](#client-breaks-link)